N0rz3/TraxOsint/README.md

 - country
 - region
 - city
+- probabilities of the nearest places # based on API results
 - latitude              # scraped of ipinfo
 - longitude             # scraped of ipinfo
 - creation of map